Cheang Hong Lim

-Cheang Hong Lim JP (c.
-1825 – 11 February 1893) was a Chinese opium merchant and philanthropist in Singapore.
+Cheang Hong Lim JP (1841 – 11 February 1893) was a Chinese opium merchant and philanthropist in Singapore.
 He was recognised by the British colonial administration as head of the local Hokkien Chinese community.

 Biography

 Cheang was born to Cheang Sam Teo, a Chinese migrant from the Changtai District of southern Fujian, China.
 He was the eldest of four sons born to his mother Bek E Neo.

 When his father died, his brother Cheang Hong Guan filed a lawsuit against Cheang (and against Wee Bock Seng, Low Thuan Locke and Tan Beng Chie) alleging forgery of his father's will.
 Cheang, Wee, Low and Tan were acquitted.

 Like his father before him, Cheang sold spirits, but further extended his business to include opium and held one of five opium licenses in Singapore, but quickly expanded his business interests to include property.
 His main business partners were Tan Seng Poh and Tan Yeok Nee, initially trading under the name "Chop Teang Wat Wan Kee" on Telok Ayer Street and later "Chop Wan Seng".

 He is remembered primarily for his philanthropy.
 In 1876, he donated $900 to the Portuguese Mission Church of St Jose.
 Also in 1876, he donated $3000 to convert the land in front of the Police Office to become a public garden, and to supply two gardeners to maintain the grounds thereafter.
-This is the garden now known as Hong Lim Park.
+This is the garden known as Hong Lim Green.
 In 1878, he donated $2,750 to purchase the land on Pyeleang Road for the use by a mosque.